Scicom-AI-Enterprise-Organization/Speaker-Diarization/STATUS.md

 4. Snap radius for "nearby low-energy points", and the source of word boundaries.

 similarity augmentation for the transcription - did they care about the context - main is acoustic for me

+room_config.room_sz is sampled once per session while pos_src is a list of per-speaker positions (data_simulator.yaml:94–126) — one room, different seats.
+If you're using recorded RIRs, the equivalent is: sample one room per session and different measured positions within it, if your RIR collection is organised that way.